optimamodel/optima/README.md

   i.
 Run Spyder (e.g. Anaconda -> Spyder from the Start Menu in Windows; Anaconda Launcher or `spyder` from the Terminal on Mac or Linux)
   ii.
 In the Spyder editor (File -> Open), go to the `Optima/tests` folder and open `simple.py`
   iii.
 Run (F5, or select "Run" from the "Run" menu)
   iv.
 You should see a figure appear -- note that it might appear in the console (if you're using IPython) or in a separate window but minimized.

+That's it! **Unless you're a developer, you won't need to follow the rest of the instructions.**